Track and field: High jump

 The first recorded instances of high jumping competitions were in Scotland in the 19th century.
-Further competitions were organised in 1840 in England and in 1865 the basic rules of the modern event were standardised there.
+Further competitions were organized in 1840 in England and in 1865 the basic rules of the modern event were standardised there.
 Athletes have a short run up and then take off from one foot to jump over a horizontal bar and fall back onto a cushioned landing area.
 The men's high jump was included in the 1896 Olympics and a women's competition followed in 1928.

 Jumping technique has played a significant part in the history of the event.
 High jumpers typically cleared the bar feet first in the late 19th century, using either the Scissors, Eastern cut-off or Western roll technique.
 The straddle technique became prominent in the mid-20th century, but Dick Fosbury overturned tradition by pioneering a backwards and head-first technique in the late 1960s – the Fosbury Flop – which won him the gold at the 1968 Olympics.
 This technique has become the overwhelming standard for the sport from the 1980s onwards.
 The standing high jump was contested at the Olympics from 1900 to 1912, but is now relatively uncommon outside of its use as an exercise drill.